thepaperpilot/thepaperpilot.github.io/site/garden/parenting/index.md

 - [Click Clack Moo](https://www.goodreads.com/book/show/766955.Click_Clack_Moo) teaches class consciousness and the power of strikes
 - [The Lorax](https://yale.learningu.org/download/91736886-e31e-47c0-8a3b-f1c1843a6f7c/H3146_The%20Lorax_Storybook.pdf) teaches environmentalism and about unchecked capitalism.
 It's also way longer than I thought/remembered
 - [Frog and Toad](https://www.amazon.com/Frog-Toad-Collection-Arnold-Lobel/dp/000813622X) shows healthy and positive relationships between friends
+- [A Rule Is To Break](https://www.akpress.org/ruleistobreak.html) is an introduction to child autonomy and and the importance of creativity

 ## Further Reading